HomeArticlesComparisonRent vs Buy India

 • The monthly EMI-vs-rent gap, which if invested separately adds further to the renter's corpus

-When all costs are totalled, the financial case for buying in a city with rental yields below 3% and appreciation below 7% is considerably weaker than commonly assumed.
+Once all costs get totalled, the financial case for buying in a city with rental yields below 3% and appreciation below 7% looks considerably weaker than commonly assumed.
 The Rent vs Buy Calculator lets you enter your city's actual yield and appreciation assumptions to see where the crossover point lies.

 When Buying Makes Sense

-Buying is the right decision when the following conditions are met:
+Buying is the right decision when these conditions hold:

-1. Long intended tenure — 7 years or more.
-Transaction costs on the buy and sell side are 10–15% combined.
+1. Long intended tenure, 7 years or more.
+Transaction costs on the buy and sell side run 10-15% combined.
 You need enough appreciation and equity building to absorb these.
 Under 7 years, renting is almost always cheaper in total cost terms.

-2. EMI is below 30–35% of take-home pay.
-If the EMI forces you to cut SIPs, emergency funds, or lifestyle spending, you are overborrowing.
+2. EMI stays below 30-35% of take-home pay.
+If the EMI forces you to cut SIPs, emergency funds, or lifestyle spending, you're overborrowing.
 The Home Affordability Calculator can tell you the safe loan size for your income.

 4. The purchase satisfies a lifestyle or permanence need.
-Schools, extended family, stability for children — these are valid reasons that do not appear in a financial spreadsheet but are real.
+Schools, extended family, stability for children: these are valid reasons that don't show up in a financial spreadsheet but matter all the same.
 Buy when the lifestyle case is strong and the financial case is at least neutral.

 When Renting Makes Sense